William Colenso: Life

 Born in Penzance, Cornwall, he was the cousin of John William Colenso, bishop of Natal.
-His surname is locative and it originates from the place name Colenso in the parish of St Hilary, near Penzance in west Cornwall; it is from the Cornish language Kelyn dhu meaning "dark hollies".
+His surname is locative and it originates from the place name Colenso in the parish of St Hilary, near Penzance in west Cornwall.

 He trained as a printer's apprentice then travelled to New Zealand in 1834 to work for the Church Missionary Society as a printer/missionary.
 He was responsible for the printing of the Māori language translation of the New Testament in 1837.
 It was the first book printed in New Zealand and the first indigenous language translation of the Bible published in the southern hemisphere.

 By July 1837, he had printed and bound 2,000 copies of the Epistles to the Ephesians and Philippians, as well as printing addition, multiplication, and shillings-and-pence tables for the schools.
 Then by 5 January 1836, he had composed and printed 1,000 copies of St Luke's Gospel, as well as further material for the schools.
-In July 1837, Colenso printed the first Māori Bible comprising three chapters of Genesis, the 20th chapter of Exodus, the first chapter of the Gospel of St John, 30 verses of the fifth chapter of the Gospel of St Matthew, the Lord’s Prayer and some hymns.
+In July 1837, Colenso printed the first Māori Bible comprising three chapters of Genesis, the 20th chapter of Exodus, the first chapter of the Gospel of St John, 30 verses of the fifth chapter of the Gospel of St Matthew, the Lord's Prayer and some hymns.

 During the year ending 31 December 1840, he had printed 10,000 Catechisms, 11,000 Psalms, other religious texts and material for the schools; as well as 200 copies of the New Zealand Gazette for the colonial government.

-On 5 February 1840, Colenso recorded and translated Māori chiefs (rangatira) debating the Treaty of Waitangi (Te Tiriti o Waitangi) in Waitangi.
-Before the first signings of the treaty the next day, Colenso asked for the verbally-agreed Article Four of the Treaty to be added in writing.
+On 5 February 1840, Colenso recorded and interpreted Māori chiefs (rangatira) debating the Treaty of Waitangi (Te Tiriti o Waitangi) in Waitangi.
+Before the first signings of the treaty the next day, Colenso interpreted some of the Māori speakers for Hobson, warned him that Māori he had spoken to did not understand the Treaty, and asked for the orally-agreed Article Four of the Treaty to be added in writing.

-He was ordained a Deacon on 22 September 1844 following his theological studies at St John’s College, which was then located at Te Waimate mission.
+He was ordained a Deacon on 22 September 1844 following his theological studies at St John's College, which was then located at Te Waimate mission.

 He was an avid botanist; detailing and transmitting to Kew Gardens in England previously unrecorded New Zealand flora.
 He assisted Joseph Dalton Hooker when he visited the Bay of Islands from 18 August to 23 November 1841.
 In 1866, he was the first New Zealander to be elected as a Fellow of the Royal Society.
 He wrote several books, and contributed over a hundred papers to scientific journals.